1540 Broadway: Form and facade

-Interior
+Features

 Base

 A pedestrian arcade between 46th and 45th Streets is included in 1540 Broadway's base.
 It was built as a "through-block connection" under the Special Midtown District, created in 1982.
 The passageway is 100 ft east of Broadway and has 3012 ft2 of floor area.
 The arcade contains display cases and storefronts on the western wall, while its northern end is outdoors and under a canopy.
 The arcade is directly across from the Millennium Times Square's passageway to the south.
 Next to the arcade is the office lobby, decorated in green and gray marble.
 When Bertelsmann owned the building, the lobby contained a 9 ft etched-glass triptych of Elvis Presley, a copy of a larger triptych that Bertelsmann subsidiary RCA Records had donated to Presley's Graceland mansion.
 BNK Architects also designed a multimedia display for Bertelsmann in the lobby.

 The base contained a retail atrium covering 150,000 ft2, including 65000 ft2 of storefronts.
 The space connected to the through-block pedestrian passageway.
 The space was originally planned as a six-level mall, which never opened due to financial shortfalls.
 Had the mall opened as intended, there would have been as many as 50 stores, including a 12000 ft2 Musicland store.
 There would have been restaurants on the two highest levels, as well as boutiques and shops on the three levels beneath.
 The interior of the mall would have contained a semicircular wall with an electronic sign measuring 120 ft wide and 90 ft high.
 In the basement was to be a parking lot, as well as a movie theater.
 The shopping mall was designed with deconstructive motifs as well.
 These included square pillars, which changed to round columns on upper levels; escalators with glass panels, showing the interior machinery; and a kiosk that appeared as a stainless-steel core from some angles.

 The retail space was ultimately occupied by a 75000 ft2 Virgin Megastore from 1996 to 2009. designed by Bibliowicz Nelligan Kriegel.
 The store occupied four levels, with a book department in the second basement; jazz and classical departments in the first basement; rock, R&B, and Virgin merchandise on the first floor; and a cafe on the mezzanine.
 A Virgin Atlantic airline ticket booth abutted the store.
 Another 35000 ft2 on the first, second, and third floors were taken up by the Official All Star Café, which had 650 seats plus a 250-seat bar; the restaurant served "arena food".
 The basement movie theater, operated by Sony Loews from 1996 to 2006, had four screens and could fit 1,400 people.
 A 20000 ft2 Disney Store opened within the former Virgin Megastore space in 2010, along with a 90000 ft2 Forever 21 spanning four levels.
 The tenants in the retail space as of 2022 include Disney, Forever 21, and Sunglass Hut.